-In 2017-18 and over the following years, we will continue our efforts to implement a more coordinated set of stakeholder engagement arrangements, including undertaking surveys with users about their experiences at the AAT.
-We will also seek to improve the information we make available about our role and operations, including Tribunal decisions.
+In 2018-19 and over the following years, we will maintain our efforts to implement a more coordinated set of stakeholder engagement arrangements.
+These include using a variety of mechanisms for seeking and analysing feedback from users about their experiences at the AAT as well as establishing effective liaison arrangements with all key decision-making agencies, peak bodies and other significant stakeholders.
+We will also progress the implementation of our public affairs strategy which seeks to improve understanding of what we do and the decisions the Tribunal makes.

-Building workforce capacity
+Building workforce capability

 The AAT's people are fundamental to the delivery of high-quality merits review.
-Ensuring our people have the capabilities that we need and are able to develop and apply their knowledge and skills to deliver the AAT's services effectively and efficiently is a high priority.
+Ensuring our people have the required capabilities and can develop and apply their knowledge and skills to deliver the AAT's services effectively and efficiently is a high priority.

-The AAT will continue to implement intiatives identified in our workforce development plan which was finalised in 2016-17, including undertaking workforce capability planning.
-We will build capacity and flexibility in our membership to enable members to perform work across multiple divisions where possible.
-With the completion of our accomodation consolidation program and the move to more integrated registry structures, we will support staff to develop their expertise and experience across the range of review types conducted within the AAT.
+The AAT will proceed with initiatives identified in our workforce development plan finalised in 2016-17, including undertaking workforce capability planning and improving our recruitment practices.
+We will build capability and flexibility in our membership to enable members to perform work across multiple divisions where possible, including by pursuing harmonisation of member employment arrangements.
+With the completion of our accommodation consolidation program and the move to more integrated registry structures, we will support staff to develop their expertise and experience across the range of review types conducted within the AAT.
 We will also engage with and develop members and staff as technological changes alter the type of work that is undertaken and how it is managed.

-The AAT will continue to implement learning and development programs based on identified training needs and implement performance management systems to support enhanced workforce capacity.
+The AAT will continue to implement learning and development programs based on identified training needs as well as performance management systems to support enhanced workforce capability.
 We will work on developing our shared vision and culture, including through improved internal communication and engagement with members and staff.